-To be filed by amendment.

-- † Confidential treatment requested/to be requested as to certain portions, which portions have been/will be filed separately with the Securities and Exchange Commission by Allegro MicroSystems, Inc. - (b) Consolidated Financial Statements Schedules:
+- To be filed by amendment. - Previously filed. - † Confidential treatment requested as to certain portions, which portions have been filed separately with the Securities and Exchange Commission by Allegro MicroSystems, Inc. - (b) Consolidated Financial Statements Schedules:

 No financial statement schedules are provided because the information is shown either in the financial statements or the notes thereto.